elavoie/pando-handbook/README.md

 Pando is a decentralized computing commandline tool that enables a stream of values to be processed collaboratively by volunteers on the web.

 This handbook shows how to install and use pando, as well as how to reproduce experiments performed for submitted and published papers.
 If you obtained this handbook from a publication archive, it is actually a valid Git repository.
-It can therefore be updated from latest version on [Github] (http://github.com/elavoie/pando-handbook).
+It can therefore be updated from the latest version on GitHub (http://github.com/elavoie/pando-handbook).

 # Installation